-A person commits the offense of capital murder if he commits the murder for remuneration or the promise of remuneration.
+A person commits the offense of capital murder if he commits the murder for remuneration or the promise of remuneration or employees another to commit murder for remuneration or promise of remuneration.

 "Remuneration" means a reward or benefit received because of the murder.